 With its concurrent MBA/MPH degree with the School of Public Health and abundant course and co-curricular offerings, Berkeley Haas is at the forefront of preparing leaders who are innovating and reinventing the healthcare sector.

-Berkeley Haas is a founding member of the Business School Alliance for Health Management and attracts a significant number of students pursuing a career in health care (approximately 15 percent for the class of 2019).
-Most of these students are part of the Haas Healthcare Association, which organizes an annual Business of Health Care Conference.
+Berkeley Haas attracts a significant number of students pursuing a career in healthcare (approximately 11.6 percent for the class of 2020).
+Most of these students are part of the Haas Healthcare Association, which organizes an annual Business of Healthcare Conference.

 Sample Health Management Coursework